gpizzutoa/ShopEasy_281481/README.md

 <img src="images/boxplots.png" alt="Box Plots" width="600"/>

 **Observations from Box Plots:**
 - **High Variation**:
   - Many box plots exhibited a significant number of outliers.
   - These outliers indicate substantial variation within certain features.

-- **Next Steps**:
+  -
-  - Before delving deeper into outlier analysis, we will first select the most appropriate features for clustering.

----

-### **Bivariate Analysis**
+### **3. Bivariate Analysis**

-#### Objective

-We aimed to examine relationships between pairs of variables with similar values from the box plots to understand their interactions better.
+Next we aimed to examine relationships between pairs of variables with similar values from the box plots to understand their interactions better.

 #### Pairs Analyzed